This article includes the following:

-- place your children on the back-seat, in suitable child seats in the back of the car
+- place your children in suitable child seats in the back of the car

 As driving is on the right, you overtake on the left-hand side.
 That said, many large roads in the UAE are freeways, so you can overtake on either side.

 - a spare wheel

 - a fire extinguisher